kumu/docs/guides/blueprints.md

 ### Project backups

 You can create a full backup of your Kumu project at any time, thanks to our JSON blueprint exports.
-All you need to do is open your project, click the `...` icon in the lower right corner, and select **Export .json**.
+All you need to do is open your project, click the download icon in the lower right corner, and select **Export .json**.
 The file that downloads to your computer is a full backup of your project, including all data (elements, connections, loops, and data stored in their fields), element positions, views, maps, map overviews, field relevance settings, etc.

 The backup will also include anything that is in [your project's Trash](/overview/kumus-architecture.html#trash), so it can be a helpful tool when you need to restore large groups of deleted elements and connections.